KxSystems/docs/docs/wp/data-loaders/index.md

 batchID     | 07d312e0-bd18-092d-06a3-1707ab9cd7f1
 ```

-The slave then applies the arguments to the assigned task.
-During this stage, the slave reads, transforms and saves each column to its subdirectory based on the batch ID and filename, e.g. _/&lt;batchID&gt;/&lt;filename&gt;_.
+The worker then applies the arguments to the assigned task.
+During this stage, the worker reads, transforms and saves each column to its subdirectory based on the batch ID and filename, e.g. _/&lt;batchID&gt;/&lt;filename&gt;_.

 ```q
 .mi.readAndSave:{[x]